 For all other infractions (including repeated or multiple minor infractions), the student will receive written notice of the violations of which he or she has been accused and will receive a hearing date.
 Student disciplinary hearings are informal in nature and are not analogous to proceedings; rules of evidence and the like do not apply.
 Rather, the hearing is an opportunity for the student to respond to the charges against him or her.

 The Vice President for Student Life/ Dean of Students or his or her delegate will preside over the hearing.
 The Dean or his or her delegate may appoint a committee comprised of students, faculty or staff to conduct the hearing.
 The student may bring one non-attorney support person from the College community (a faculty member, staff member, or student).
+For infractions involving sexual assault, dating violence, domestic violence or stalking, the complainant and the accused may bring a support person of his or her choosing to any disciplinary proceedings and related meetings.
 The support person may not participate in the hearing unless the College requests that he or she do so.
 The student may also bring witnesses to speak on his or her behalf, if approved by the Dean or his or her appointee in advance.
 Witnesses are interviewed at the discretion of those conducting the hearing.
 If the student fails to appear at the scheduled hearing, a determination regarding responsibility and sanctions may be made in his or her absence.